robotframework/robotframework/doc/releasenotes/rf-7.3rc3.rst

 Acknowledgements
 ================

-Robot Framework development is sponsored by the `Robot Framework Foundation`_ and its over 70 member organizations.
-If your organization is using Robot Framework and benefiting from it, consider joining the foundation to support its development as well.
+Robot Framework is developed with support from the Robot Framework Foundation and its 80+ member organizations.
+Join the journey — support the project by `joining the Foundation <Robot Framework Foundation_>`_.

 Robot Framework 7.3 team funded by the foundation consisted of `Pekka Klärck`_ and `Janne Härkönen <https://github.com/yanne>`_.
 Janne worked only part-time and was